-Every other week, a grade level newsletter will be sent home by your child's Head of Grade.
+Every other week, a grade level newsletter will be sent home by our Principal.
 The grade level newsletters enable parents to be regularly updated as to what is happening in the year group and to be reminded of upcoming school events.

-7.2 BACK-TO-SCHOOL NIGHT (SEPTEMBER 13TH)
+7.2 BACK-TO-SCHOOL NIGHT (SEPTEMBER 12TH)